 The Purchaser shall pay the Provider at the rate and according to the provisions listed in the attached Rate and Services Codes Chart.
 Purchaser may amend or modify the Rate and Services Codes Chart at any time during the term of this Contract, including any extension thereof, by providing notice in writing (which may include mail or email) to Provider.
-Provider shall have ten (10) days from the date of the written notice to either accept the rate change(s) or terminate the Contract.
-If Provider fails to provide written notice of the rejection of the rate change(s) and termination of the Contract within ten (10) days, Provider shall be deemed to have accepted the rate change(s).
+Provider shall have sixty (60) days from the date of the written notice to either accept the rate change(s) or terminate the Contract.
+If Provider fails to provide written notice of the rejection of the rate change(s) and termination of the Contract within sixty (60) days, Provider shall be deemed to have accepted the rate change(s).
 In the event that Provider rejects the rate change(s), Provider shall continue to provide services at the previously agreed-upon rate for a period of up to thirty (30) days from the date of the written notice to allow Purchaser to find a new Provider.
 Providers may submit requests for rate changes to the Provider Specialist in the appropriate Lakeland Care office.

-2. Residential Services
+2. Residential Rates

-Residential service rates shall be for a period of not less than one year, unless there is mutual agreement upon a shorter term.
-A State directed rate increase shall not be considered a rate change for purposes of a one year period.
-Residential service provider agreements or amendments shall specify a contracted rate or reference an acuity-based rate setting model.
+Residential rates shall be for a period of not less than one year, unless there is mutual agreement upon a shorter term.
+Residential services provider agreements or amendments shall specify a contracted rate, include a fee schedule or reference an acuity-based rate setting model.
 Rates may be changed:

 - i.
 Anytime, through mutual agreement of the MCO and provider. - ii.
 When a member's change in condition warrants a change in the acuity-based rate setting model. - iii.
-When a rate has been in effect for at least twelve (12) months, and a change is proposed for an individual member or facility: - 1) The MCO must provide a sixty-day written notice to the provider prior to implementation of the new rate. - 2) The rate change may apply to the entire contract or to specific rates within the contract, but only on a prospective basis. - 3) Rates which are reduced using sub iii are protected from additional decreases during the subsequent twelve (12) month period.
+An adjustment in payment rate made pursuant to VIII.L.6.c-e, whether resulting in a State directed rate increase or rate decrease, shall not be considered a rate change for purposes of this twelve (12) month period - iv.
+When a rate has been in effect for at least twelve (12) months, and a change is proposed for an individual member or facility: - 1) The MCO must provide a sixty-day written notice to the provider prior to implementation of the new rate. - 2) The rate change may apply to the entire contract or to specific rates within the contract, but only on a prospective basis. - 3) Rates which are reduced using sub iv are protected from additional decreases during the subsequent twelve (12) month period. - 4) A State directed rate increase shall not be considered a rate change for purposes of this twelve (12) month period.

-Either party may terminate a residential services contract as otherwise specified herein.
+Nothing herein shall impair the right of either party to terminate a residential services contract as otherwise specified therein.